FREQUENTLY ASKED QUESTIONS

 Demand for our products determines when we employ more women.
 We prefer the women have time to rest, and we also want as many women as possible to be involved.
 But if the people do not have enough work, they may quit at any time, and their skills will not improve.

 At present we have about 100 women at work, almost full time.
 Because we aim at the best quality and there are new designs the women need to be trained for.

 Our challenge is to work in the context of the community development programs, in poor villages.
 We provide employment and the women must commit to keep their children at school, sanitation must be improved, diversification of income & sources of income must be a priority (raising chicken or pigs, vegetable gardens etc.)

 Where are the workshops located ?

-The social enterprise now employs about 200 women in communities northeast of Ho Chi Minh City, Duc Linh and Tanh Linh, Ham Thuan Nam (Binh Thuan Province), and in the Mekong delta: Long My (Hau Giang province); and in Rumdoul (Svay Rieng province) in Cambodia.
+The social enterprise now employs about 100 artisans in the villages northeast of Ho Chi Minh City, Duc Linh and Tanh Linh, Ham Thuan Nam (Binh Thuan Province), and in the Mekong delta: Long My (Hau Giang province); and in Romdoul (Svay Rieng province) in Cambodia.

 Why and when did Mekong Creations and Mekong Quilts merge into Mekong Quilts ?

-After many years trading as 2 separate social enterprises, Mekong Quilts and Mekong Creations, we have recently decided (mid 2015) to merge them together to create a unified brand, Mekong Quilts.
-This enables us to operate as a single entity, reducing our need to differentiate between the 2.
+After many years trading as 2 separate social enterprises, Mekong Quilts and Mekong Creations, we have decided (mid 2015) to merge them together to create a unified brand, Mekong Quilts.
+This enables us to operate as a single entity, reducing unnecessary expenses.

 Do you organize visits to the villages where your products are made?